linnarsson-lab/BackSPIN/README.md

 ## Getting started

-**Note: BackSPIN is currently under development and there is no production-ready version.**

-You can download an alpha version for Mac OS X on the [release page](https://github.com/linnarsson-lab/BackSPIN/releases).
+Download a beta release for Mac OS X on the [release page](https://github.com/linnarsson-lab/BackSPIN/releases).

 For other platforms, download the source and run from Python.
 BackSPIN requires [numpy](http://www.numpy.org).